MichalLytek/type-graphql/docs/directives.md

 @Directive('@deprecated(reason: "Use newField")')
 ```

-Currently, you can use the directives only on object types, input types, interface types and their fields or fields resolvers, as well as queries, mutations and subscriptions.
-Other locations like scalars, enums, unions or arguments are not yet supported.
+Currently, you can use the directives only on object types, input types, interface types and their fields or fields resolvers, args type fields, as well as queries, mutations and subscriptions.
+Other locations like scalars, enums, unions or inline arguments are not yet supported.

 So the `@Directive` decorator can be placed over the class property/method or over the type class itself, depending on the needs and the placements supported by the implementation: